 Tribal Gaming and Electronic Pull-Tabs in Minnesota

 Minnesota’s native tribes have the exclusive rights to operate Class III gaming activities on their reservations.
-Class III is the catch-all category for casino gaming activities, including slot machines, blackjack, and other table games.
+Class III is the catch-all category for casino gaming activities, including real money slot machines, blackjack, and other table games.

 These gaming activities are authorized under the Indian Gaming Regulatory Act.
 This federal law allows tribes to operate casinos on their lands, provided they enter into a compact with the state government.
 The compact sets out the terms and conditions under which the tribe can operate the casino and share revenue with the state.